 “Attacks on the hotel were spoken of, and the crowd was in a condition to do anything upon the word of a leader,” the Gazette wrote.

 The two Texas Rangers knew that attorney William Capps was respected in the community, so they sent for him, asked him to reason with the rawhide rabble.
 Leonard Sanders wrote in How Fort Worth Became the Texasmost City: “Estimates of the armed mob ranged as high as two thousand.”

-It was in this environment that young William Capps climbed onto the roof of the station’s ticket office next to Ginocchio’s Hotel and made an impassioned speech to the roused citizens.
+It was in this environment that young William Capps climbed onto the roof of the station’s ticket office next to Ginocchio’s Hotel and made an impassioned speech to the roused citizens below.

 Every good lawyer is also a good communicator and psychologist.
 Capps reassured the mob that Courtright would not be harmed by the lawmen.
 Capps looked into the eyes of unconvinced members of the mob and appealed to the better angels of their nature.
 Capps no doubt recognized faces in the mob.
 Perhaps he addressed some individually to personalize his plea.